hasebems/Loopian_Rust/doc/manual_en.md

 ## What is Loopian

-Loopian is a text-input piano sequencer developed for use in Live Coding and similar applications.
+Loopian is a text-input piano sequencer developed for live coding and similar use cases.
 It has the following features:

-- Text is input line by line in Input Windows to specify phrases and chords, as well as commands to control the overall performance
+- You can specify phrases, chords, and overall performance control commands by entering a single line of text.
-- Automatically calculates velocity, pitch in chord conversion, and damper pedal for somewhat natural performance
+- For more natural performance, velocity, pitch in chord conversion, and damper pedal are automatically calculated and controlled.
-- Phrases are specified using movable-do notation
+- Pitches are specified using movable-do notation.
+- By automatically loading files, sequence data can be played back automatically.

 This document explains all features of Loopian.